sruss07/MS03-Geodictionary/README.md

 ### New Users

 - As a new user I want to be presented with a simple, enjoyable and easy to use site, that is also visually appealing.
+- As a new user I want to be able to navigate around the site with ease.
+- As a new user I want to be able to easily find the geological term I am looking for, via an alphabetical ordering system.
+- As a new user I would like the option to add to the dictionary of geological terms.
+- As a new user I want to have access to the geological terms/definitions that I have previously created and have the option to edit them.
+- As a new user I want to enjoy using the site enough to want to return.

+### Returning Users

+- As a returning user I want all the requirements of a new user.
+- As a returning user I want to be able to see any new geological terms that have been added in a logical order.

+### Frequent Users

+- As a frequent user I want all the requirements of a new and returning user.
+- As a frequent user, going forward I would like to be able to interact with other users on the site on a social level.
+- As a frequent user, going forward I would like to be able to see recommendations for geological themed merchandise, trips etc